Overview

 Columns in grids throughout the Syniti Knowledge Platform (SKP) can be individually customized, sorted, and filtered.
 You can also search for names or values for in columns that have the Search feature enabled.
 The selected settings are remembered per user.
 Refer to SKP Grid Searching, Sorting, and Filtering for more information.

-Quick Action Feature in the Replications Panel
+Quick Actions Feature in the Replications Panel

 Note